SR-22 Insurance in Texas: Requirements and Overview

 • Observing any required waiting periods

 The SR-22 filing satisfies the financial responsibility portion of reinstatement but does not, by itself, restore a suspended license.
 All applicable requirements must be completed before driving privileges are reinstated.
+Drivers can verify their specific reinstatement requirements directly through the Texas DPS Driver License division.

 Understanding the Filing and Monitoring Process

+Once filed, the insurer assumes a legal obligation to notify the state if the policy is canceled, lapses for any reason, fails to renew, or experiences any interruption in coverage.
 This reporting obligation is automatic and mandatory.
 Drivers cannot prevent or delay notification if coverage ends.

 Texas Minimum Insurance Requirements